 If you’re deciding whether you should pay off debt or invest, take this into account:

-- What is your current interest rate?
+- What is the current interest rate of your debt?

 - How eager are you to get rid of your debt?